SpringHuo/MAVD/README.md

 </p>

 ### Current status and how to get MAVD
-We are currently in the process of finalizing and checking MAVD and trying to invite more people to participate in the recording to further enrich the age and regional distribution of the speakers in MAVD.
-The complete MAVD dataset is expected to be released in October this year, and we will review your application and discuss with you the distribution of MAVD.
-Thank you again for your interest.
+The MAVD dataset has been cleaned and organized.
+It is now available for download.
+If you need access to the dataset, please contact Professor Bi at Tianjin University (email: *bkb@tju.edu.cn*).
+Please note to download and fill out the relevant application form first.Thank you again for your interest.

-#### Contact: avrillliu@hkust-gz.edu.cn; yuchenhuo@tju.edu.cn
+#### Contact: bkb@tju.edu.cn、avrillliu@hkust-gz.edu.cn、yuchenhuo@tju.edu.cn